maxxsaid/seir_penguin_project_1/readme.md

 ## Introduction

-A very simple website to test the knowledge of New York City.
+A very simple website to test the player's knowledge of New York City.
 Welcome to New York City Trivia.
 Made for 2 players.
 Each player takes a turn answering a question about NYC, by picking out of 4 options provided.

 ## Technologies Used